wlads/ceps/README.md

 If the address exists in the database and if the record isn't a month old, responds it.
 End of the request.

-If there isn't such address or if it's more than a month old, crawls a fresh one from Correios website, saves on the database, and then responds it.
+If there isn't such address or if it's more than a month old, scraps a fresh one from Correios website, saves on the database, and then responds it.
 End of the request.

 ## A careful hack

 * [Correios allows the whole site to be crawled by search bots](http://correios.com.br/robots.txt);
 * There is no device for impeding a *non-human* access (such as a CAPTCHA);
 * We don't bulk request (a single request here is a single request there);
-* We avoid requesting if possible (we only crawl month old records, else we just use our database).
+* We avoid requesting if possible (we only scrap month old records, else we just use our database).